beemojs/beemo/docs/drivers/typescript.md

 beemo typescript:sync-project-refs
 ```

-By default, the config will compile a `src` folder into a `lib` folder, while including a local
+By default, the config will compile a `src` folder into a `lib` folder, while including a local and
-`types` folder and a global `types` folder.
-A `tests` folder will receive a custom config file,
+global `types` folder.
+A `tests` folder will receive a custom config file, which type checks the
-which type checks the folder but does not compile.
+folder but does not compile.
 A represenation of this is as follows:

 ```bash
 packages/